Rhinoceros beetle monitoring with pheromone traps: how RB Lure works in oil palm and coconut

 O. rhinoceros uses ethyl 4-methyloctanoate as an aggregation pheromone, male beetles release it to attract other adults (both males and females) to feeding and breeding sites.
 Synthetic pheromone lures exploit this behavior:

-Step 1: Deploy Traps
+Step 1: deploy traps

 Bucket-style or vane traps are mounted 2-3 metres above soil level along palm rows.
 Each trap contains 4 pheromone sachets that release ethyl 4-methyloctanoate at a controlled rate.

-Step 2: Attract and Capture
+Step 2: attract and capture

 The pheromone plume attracts adult beetles from the surrounding area.
 Beetles enter the trap and fall into a collection bucket.
 This serves two functions: population monitoring (counting trapped beetles) and mass trapping (physically removing adults).

-Step 3: Monitor and Replace
+Step 3: monitor and replace

 Traps are checked regularly (weekly or biweekly).
 Captured beetles are counted to track population trends.
 Pheromone sachets are replaced every 8-10 weeks when the slow-release formulation is depleted.

-Kudzu RB Lure Specifications
+Kudzu RB Lure specifications

 | Specification | Detail |